- 18.104.22.168 Installing the PAM Authentication Plugin

 Section 7.1.5, “The Cleartext Client-Side Authentication Plugin”.

 The server-side PAM authentication plugin is included only in MySQL Enterprise Edition.
 It is not included in MySQL community distributions.
 The client-side clear-text plugin that communicates with the server-side plugin is built into the MySQL client library and is included in all distributions, including community distributions.
-This permits clients from any 5.5.10 or newer distribution to connect to a server that has the server-side plugin loaded.
+This permits clients from any MySQL 5.5.10 or higher distribution to connect to a server that has the server-side plugin loaded.